 You might recognize Pecan Sandies as Mexican wedding cookies, and that is accurate, as they are one and the same.
 We love making Pecan Sandies for almost any occasion, but especially during the holidays.
 These cookies have a rich, buttery taste, crumbly, nutty texture and aren’t as sweet as chocolate chip and sugar cookies.
 They are a great addition to a cookie assortment and offer that distinct texture and flavor that dial down the sugar just a bit.

-Is the dough supposed to be so crumbly?
+Is Easy Pecan Sandies dough supposed to be so crumbly?

 Yes.
 These cookies are meant to have a crumbly texture, similar to shortbread.
 The dough will come together just enough to form into the ball cookie shapes.